vatpac-technology/sops/docs/aerodromes/Parafield.md

 The Standard Assignable level from PF ADC to AD TCU is the lower of `A030` or the `RFL`, any other level must be prior coordinated.
 ### Arrivals
 AD TCU will heads-up coordinate arrivals/overfliers from Class C to PF ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to PF ADC, unless PF ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to PF ADC, unless PF ADC nominates a restriction.
+VFR aircraft require a level readback.

 !!! example
     <span class="hotline">**AAW** -> **PF ADC**</span>: "via PAL, YTS"
-    <span class="hotline">**PF ADC** -> **AAW**</span>: "YTS"
+    <span class="hotline">**PF ADC** -> **AAW**</span>: "YTS, A010"

 !!! tip
     Remember that IFR aircraft are only separated from other IFR or SVFR aircraft in class D. You should *generally* be able to issue a clearance for an approach and use other separation methods (visual separation, holding a departure on the ground) if separation is required with these aircraft.